 When friends and family heard that I was travelling to Singapore for four days, the typical response was, “That’s a long time.”
 I’m not sure which country these people went to because four days in Singapore flew by for me.
 Each day was long and filled with tons of things to do.
 Even after four days in Singapore, I still wish I had more time to see, do and eat in Singapore.

-As luck would have had it, my Singapore trip was filled with sunny (and sweltering!) days, despite the fact that the weather forecasted for torrential rains during the week of my visit.
+As luck would have had it, my Singapore trip was filled with sunny (and sweltering!) days, even though the weather forecasted for torrential rains during the week of my visit.
 I’d wake up every morning feeling anxious about the rainy weather, but nope, no rain at all!
 The weatherman lied big time!

 You’ll also notice that my itinerary included a mix of mall visits.
 These mall visits were necessary during the time that I visited because Singapore was extremely HOT!
 I’ve visited many tropical countries in my lifetime and my parents grew up in tropical heat, so thriving in hot weather is in my blood.
 But Singapore… the humidity was something else!
 Each time I left an air-conditioned building, I felt as like I was hit by a wave of heat for the first 20 seconds before I would adjust to the temperature.
 If you’ve read my Ayutthaya Thailand posts, you’ll recall the insane amount of times I complained about the heat.
 Well…let’s just say Singapore felt way hotter than any city in Thailand.

 Four-day itinerary with the best things to do in Singapore